OzarksTechnicalCommunityCollege/CIS250_Create03/README.md

 * You must use best practices in your scripts.
 Proper casing, spacing, and formatting are required.

 ## Tips
-* The ExampleOutput.md gives the first few rows of each expected result.
-Edit your query until you have an exact match.
+* The first few rows of the expected output are embedded in the notebook so that you can check your solution.
-* Remember your order of operations for both symbols like parenthesis and logical operators like and/or/not
+* Remember your order of operations for both symbols like parenthesis and logical operators like and/or/not.
-* If you get stuck, make a post in the Homework Help channel in Teams
+* If you get stuck, make a post in the Homework Help channel in Teams.